 Proven to Work

-The change in laws, attitudes, and available resources has attributed to the rise in homeschooling but have also enhanced its credibility as a viable education option.
+The change in laws, attitudes, and available resources has not only contributed to the rise in homeschooling but also enhanced its credibility as a viable education option.
 The National Home Education Research Institute reported that homeschooled students score above average on both the SAT and ACT.
 These students have consistently scored higher on standardized tests than their public-school counterparts.
 Studies by the NHERI have shown evidence that homeschooled children’s social, emotional, and psychological development is above average, as well.
-This research proves that a home school education is just as effective, or even more so than a public school education.

 The ideas and beliefs around homeschooling have significantly changed in the last 30 years.
-Many students have gone on to be successful after receiving a home school education because of the new resources available for homeschooling families as well as the attitudes around homeschooling.
+Many students have gone on to be successful after receiving a home school education and homeschooling has become widely accepted as a viable approach to K-12 education.

 If you are interested in homeschooling for your child, Power Homeschool offers many resources for the parents and students who use our online homeschool program.
 Learn more about our program to see if Power Homeschool is right for your student!